 A Typical Day At Study in Palestine

 Your schedule will vary depending on the intensity of your Arabic course.
-Intensive and super-intensive courses run five days per week, with two days off per week.
-Non-intensive courses have classes three days per week, with four days off per week.
+Intensive and super-intensive courses run five days per week, with two days off.
+Non-intensive courses have classes three days per week, with four days off.

-You will begin your day with an Arabic lesson at 8:30am (or 12:30 pm for intensive and non-intensive courses).
-At 10 am, you will have a break for breakfast at the Center, giving you the chance to try traditional Palestinian food and socialize with others.
+You will begin your day with an Arabic lesson at 8:30 am (or 12:30 pm for intensive and non-intensive courses).
+At 10 am, you will have a break for breakfast at the Center, allowing you to try traditional Palestinian food and socialize with others.

 You can make your own arrangements for lunch.
-Sightseeing trips in Hebron are organized by Study in Palestine and may affect the time of your Arabic lessons.
+Study in Palestine organizes sightseeing trips in Hebron, which may affect the time of your Arabic lessons.

 Afternoons and evenings are free, with occasional optional activities to showcase Palestine’s culture.